defectiveturrent/climbu/README.md

   + Well, the functions' body are simple, not much complex, the language is not for large codes or whatever you think, it's to make good algorithms in the simple and better way.

 ## Documentation?
 It's coming yet.
 Not finished.
+However, you can see the progress here: [Climbu documentation](http://climbu.readthedocs.org/en/latest/)

 ## The versions
 Climbu has named versions (since v1.3) where the first named version is "I'm a zygote".
 This is just for fun.

 ## You need to read this
 Well, at first, climbu wore the GNU/g++ compiler.
 Now it uses the clang compiler.
 Why?
 I think clang is better for this, and I like clang.
 So, to run climbu, you need to install clang in your computer.
 I know that clang is cross-platform, so it's good!
 You can install it in your linux or windows (I don't know about MacOS).
-Anyway, you can find clang here: http://clang.llvm.org .
+Anyway, you can find clang here: [Clang](http://clang.llvm.org).

 ## The license
 This project is lincensed under GPLv3, so you are free to do everything (or almost everything) with my language.